jorgerodpen/MadridPollution/README.md

 #  Understanding Madrid’s pollution levels during the COVID-19 lockdown in Spain.
 - Studied NO2 levels across all air quality control stations in Madrid city to see the effect of lockdown in each station.
-- The average impact detected was a reduction in NO2 levels of 46%.
+- The average impact detected was a reduction in NO2 levels of the 46%.
 - Used weather and temporal data to study the impact of each variable in NO2 levels.
 - Used spatialisation of stations to observe differences and patterns with PCA.
-- Built a linear model for each station, month and day of the week that predicted NO2 levels (RMSE ~ 5.93 µg/m3)
+- Built a linear model for each station, month and day of the week that predicted NO2 levels (RMSE ~ 6.7 µg/m3)
 - Detected stations with a higher impact because of lockdown.
 Stations in the north of Madrid were more affected than station in the south.
-The highest impact was observed in the station located at Madrid's airport (>60%), and the lowest impact in the station located at Villa de Vallecas (<20%).
+The highest impact was observed in the station located at Madrid's airport (~70%), and the lowest impact in the station located at Villa de Vallecas (~20%).
 - The results of this project could be used to improve Madrid's air quality by looking at the effect of mobility restrictions around the area of each station.

 ## Packages